Is it addiction or is it just overuse of video gaming? Let me help you figure it out.

 - They use it for stress release.

-It is important to me to figure out the specific and individual underlying reasons why each person games so that we can work on healing and changing behaviors (that you want to change) together.
+It is important to me to figure out the specific underlying reasons why each person games so that we can work on healing and changing behaviors (that they want to change) together.
+I look at the whole person.
+What’s going on?
+Are they having to make a hard transition in life?
+Could there be depression, anxiety or a difficulty like ADHD, Asperger’s Syndrome, a Learning Disability, bullying, unmet needs.
+Are they avoiding something?

-In order to reduce or eliminate problem behavior, clients need to recognize that they have a problem and want to change it.
+In order to reduce or eliminate problem behavior (that they identify), clients need to recognize that they have a problem and want to change it.
 We can work on this together.
 I can help clients figure out what they really want to be doing and achieving, and support them to move toward their goals.